 Should I Take Acetaminophen or Ibuprofen?

-Reeder says what you should take is really a matter of finding what works best for you.
+Reeder says determining which pain reliever to take is a matter of finding what works best for you.
 However, here are soft recommendations for common health ailments:

 - Headache, common cold or fever.
 This is a personal preference.
 Some feel acetaminophen works better for them, whereas others find ibuprofen better relieves a headache.

 - Muscle ache or pulled/strained muscle.
-Ibuprofen typically works better, due to the anti-inflammatory effects.
+Ibuprofen typically works better for this kind of pain relief, due to the anti-inflammatory effects.

-Reeder says naproxen and aspirin are two other common over-the-counter pain relievers.
-She describes the uses, benefits and potential problems with these as well.
+Naproxen and aspirin are two other common over-the-counter pain relievers.
+Reeder describes the uses, benefits and potential problems with these as well:

 - Naproxen.
 Another anti-inflammatory drug, which works much like ibuprofen.
 Some studies show this may be a better choice than ibuprofen for people at risk for heart disease.

-While most can take appropriate doses of acetaminophen or ibuprofen without issue, Reeder says there are situations where you should be extremely cautious.
+While most people have no issue taking the appropriate doses of acetaminophen or ibuprofen, Reeder says there are situations where you should be extremely cautious.

 “Acetaminophen should be used carefully in those with liver problems, but it is safe for pregnant women.
-Ibuprofen, on the other hand, should be used cautiously in those with heart disease, high blood pressure, clotting disorders, kidney problems and the elderly.
+Ibuprofen, on the other hand, should be used cautiously by individuals with heart disease, high blood pressure, clotting disorders, kidney problems and the elderly.
 If you are pregnant or trying to conceive, you should not use ibuprofen,” Reeder says.

 Children specifically can only take pain relievers based on their age and weight.